-Targets Thematic • Anyone who is interested advanced manufacturing or STEAM. • Art is main but we are operating also with technical skills and entrepreneurship.
+Targets Thematic Anyone who is interested advanced or STEAM. manufacturing • Art is main but we are operating also with technical skills and entrepreneurship.
 We also have LEGO Education pedagogy that we are using fro robotic and programming education for compulsory education levels.